 Georgetown Felony DWI Defense Attorney

 Felony DWI in Texas is a serious offense that can have a significant negative impact on your future.
-If you have been arrested on a felony DWI charge in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County, contact Law Office of Michael J. Price as soon as possible after your arrest to immediately begin your defense.
+If you have been arrested on a felony DWI charge in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County, contact Price & Twine, PLLC as soon as possible after your arrest to immediately begin your defense.

-Michael J. Price is an experienced DWI defense attorney in Williamson County who know what it takes to defeat felony DWI charges.
-With decades of combined experience serving clients like you, Michael and Mark will work with you on and toward the favorable outcome you desire in your Georgetown felony DWI case.
+Michael J. Price and James Twine are experienced DWI defense attorneys in Williamson County who know what it takes to defeat felony DWI charges.
+With decades of combined experience serving clients like you, Michael and James will work with you on and toward the favorable outcome you desire in your Georgetown felony DWI case.

-To find out more about what Law Office of Michael J. Price can do for you, call (512) 354-1880 today and schedule your free initial case consultation.
+To find out more about what Price & Twine, PLLC can do for you, call (512) 354-1880 today and schedule your free initial case consultation.

 When it comes to drunk driving in Texas, there are many DWI offenses that are specifically listed in Chapter 49 of the Texas Penal Code, such as standard DWI, boating while intoxicated (BWI), and flying while intoxicated (FWI).
 Only some of these offenses, however, are felonies.